privacyidea/privacyidea/doc/policies/admin.rst

 The right to upload tokens can be limited to certain realms.
 Thus the administrator could only upload tokens into realm he is allowed to manage.

-remove
+delete
 ~~~~~~

 type: bool

-If the ``remove`` action is defined, the administrator is
+If the ``delete`` action is defined, the administrator is
 allowed to delete a token from the system.

-.. note:: If a token is removed, it can not be recovered.
+.. note:: If a token is deleted, it can not be recovered.

 .. note:: All audit entries of this token still exist in the audit log.